softwaremill/supler/README.md

 This can be done with the convenience `personForm(person).reload(receivedJson)` method.
 This simply invokes apply, validate, run action and generate JSON in succession.

-Concurrent reloads are handled as well.
-Only the results of the last reload triggered by value changes will be taken into account.
-Actions will be queued and executed one after another.
+Concurrent sends are handled as well.
+Only the results of the last send triggered by value changes will be taken into account.
+Actions will be queued and executed one after another (hence errors must be reported using `sendErrorFn`).
 It could be a good idea to block the UI while an action is executing, so that no form changes are made during action execution (which would be lost).
-The `isAction` flag can be used to achieve that (there is usually no need to block the UI for value-change reloads).
+The `isAction` flag can be used to achieve that (there is usually no need to block the UI for value-change refreshes).

 ### Adding custom behavior to the form